← Back to work

 adding interactions to components

-I prototyped hover states and micro-interactions for the thumbnail system.
+Prototyped hover states and micro-interactions

 Icon library - grid rules, keyline shapes